 Securing the special education provision in an EHCP

-If a child or young person has an (Education and Health Care (EHC) plan in place and the provision is not being made, or the provider is not making reasonable adjustments, it is best to discuss any problems with the education provider first.
-This could be their teacher, Special Needs Co-ordinator (SENCo) or head teacher.
+If a child or young person has an Education and Health Care (EHC) plan in place and the provision is not being made, or the provider is not making reasonable adjustments, it is best to discuss any problems with the education provider first.
+This could be their teacher, Special Educational Needs Co-ordinator (SENCO) or head teacher.

 You should explain your concerns and request that they deliver the provision as set out in the EHC plan.

-If this does not fix the problem you should contact the SEND Case Officer and let them know.
+If this does not fix the problem, you should contact the SEND Case Officer and let them know.
 The Case Officer may be able to resolve the issues by speaking with the nursery, school or college.
-They may also recommend to have a meeting, or formal review of the EHC plan.
+They may also recommend having a meeting, or formal review of the EHC plan.

 The Sections of the EHC Plan and your rights